stas-pavlov/azure-glx-rendering/README.md

-# OpenGL/GLX rendering using containers in Azure
+# GPU accelerated OpenGL/GLX rendering using containers in Azure

 ## Intro
 Virtual machines with GPU cost is compartible high, so idea to share GPU resource to render in a container looks great.